 Countless innovations are introduced every year.
-Some of the recent innovations include Virtual Assistance, Deep Machine Learning, Blockchain technology and more.
+Some of the recent innovations include Virtual Assistance, Deep Machine Learning, Blockchain technology, and more.
 Engineers and scientists spend hours testing the new applications to see how they work and function within specific industries.
-According to Statista.com, national per capita health expenditure in the U.S is the highest compared to other countries.
+According to Statista.com, national per capita, health expenditure in the U.S is the highest compared to other countries.
 The expense reaches close to $11,193 annually.
 Different healthcare legislation is introduced every 3 to 4 years.
-One of these laws was the MACRA act which was signed into law on April 16, 2015.
-For this article, we will focus on blockchain and healthcare and is the technology transforming healthcare.
+One of these laws was the MACRA Act which was signed into law on April 16, 2015.
+For this article, we will focus on blockchain and healthcare and is the technology is transforming healthcare.

 What is Blockchain?

-Blockchain was initially developed for the purpose of information distribution by a person, known by his pseudo name as Satoshi Nakamoto.
+Blockchain was initially developed for information distribution by a person, known by his pseudo name as Satoshi Nakamoto.
 It was originally designed for meeting the requirements of the digital currency, known as Bitcoin.
-Since its inception, a variety of different digital currency platforms have sprung up such as Ethereum, Ripple etc. Bitcoin’s total value is around $112 billion and is one of the most used digital currencies.
+Since its inception, various digital currency platforms have sprung up, such as Ethereum, Ripple, etc. Bitcoin’s total value is around $112 billion and is one of the most used digital currencies.

 How is it influencing the healthcare industry?